kaizersaber/imaginarium_theater/README.md

 - Traveler

 ### Alternate Cast Elements
 Each season, there are 3 alternate cast elements.
 Characters of these elements can generally be used in the season.
-Since the 3 elements rotate every season, it is generally a good idea to ensure that you don't have too few characters in a particular element.
+Since the 3 elements rotate every season, it is usually a good idea to ensure that you don't have too few characters of a particular element.

 ### Opening Characters
 Next, there will be 6 opening characters.
 These characters are guaranteed to have elements within the alternate cast elements mentioned above.
 In addition, they are available for everyone to use, **even if a player doesn't have them**.